puppetlabs/puppet-docs/source/pe/2.0/orchestration_overview.markdown

     - creating an exec resource allows for arbitrary management of nodes

 * `puppetd` plugin
-  - `enable` and `disable` actions start and stop puppetd on all Puppet Agents
+  - `enable` and `disable` actions enable and disable puppet agent on a node or nodes
-  - `runonce` action initiates a Puppet run on all Puppet Agents in such a way as to spread out the load on the Puppet Master
+  - `runonce` action initiates a puppet agent run on all nodes
-  - `last_run_summary` action retrieves the most recent run summary from all Puppet Agents
+  - `last_run_summary` action retrieves the most recent Puppet run summary from all nodes
-  - `status` action returns the run status of all Puppet Agents
+  - `status` action returns puppet agent's run status on all nodes

 * `service` plugin
   - `start, stop, restart,` and `status` actions allow direct management of services across the deployment